 You probably read volumes of SEO content before you knew what it was.
 Now you want to grow your business and attract more leads, and you’re realising that all those blog posts, how-to guides and expert-written articles that helped you in the past were components of content marketing.

 The fact is that content marketing is pervasive.
 High quality content gets found in search engines and shared on social media.
 Shareable content does your networking for you.
 It sees more new faces than your salespeople do.

-But the real trick is making your content persuasive.
-Unfortunately, there’s no one-size-fits-all formula for creating persuasive content.
-How you persuade your target audience—whether it’s through education, information, inspiration or conversion—is unique to your audience’s needs.
+But the real trick is making your content performant.
+Unfortunately, there’s no one-size-fits-all formula for creating high performing content.
+How you please your target audience—whether it’s through education, information, inspiration or conversion—is unique to your audience’s needs.

 Content is everything on your page that contains information and contributes to the user experience.

 Content can include images, videos and infographics.
 But for the purposes of this article, we’re talking about written SEO content and copywriting that will keep your reader coming back to your website until they convert.
 This is also known as content marketing.

 The Most Popular Types of SEO Content